 - You have unusual changes in your bowel movements.

 - You have bloating.

 Watch closely for changes in your health, and be sure to contact your doctor if you have any problems.

 How can you care for yourself when you have diverticulitis?

 - Drink plenty of fluids.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.

-- Stay with liquids or a bland diet (plain rice, bananas, dry toast or crackers, applesauce) until you are feeling better.
+- Stay with liquids or start with small amounts of food until you are feeling better.
 Then you can return to regular foods and slowly increase the amount of fiber in your diet.